 - Each week (or alternating week for biweekly members), members will come to their pick-up location and fill their re-usable bags or baskets with eight to ten types of the best produce in season at the farm.

-- Each week you’ll also receive a notice of what’s on offer along with one of our favourite recipes of the week.
+- Each week you’ll receive a notice of what’s on offer along with a recipe of the week.
 Each month, you’ll receive an expanded newsletter with news about the farm and other information.

 Become a CSA Member